 Like we say, design starts with you, your business.
 Before you dive into any design process, it’s important to establish who / what your brand is.
-This is important because every piece of design or communication should be inline with your brand.
+This is important because every piece of design or communication beyond logo design should be inline with your brand.

 A big contributor to knowing your businesses design needs, is knowing the vision for your business.
 For example, you own a company that leases out construction equipment.
 Your vision is to become the number one provider in Australia because of your incredibly down to earth customer service, and eco-friendly values around machine manufacturing.
 To achieve this you’ll need to know who your client is, where they spend their time, how you can reach them.